epi2me-labs/wf-clone-validation/docs/08_pipeline_overview.md

 ### 1. Concatenates input files and generate per read stats.

 The [fastcat](https://github.com/epi2me-labs/fastcat) tool is used to concatenate multifile samples to be processed by the workflow.
 It will also output per read stats including average read lengths and qualities.
-Reads with lengths between 0.5 X and 1.5 X the approximate size are filtered out unless the `--large_construct` parameter is provided which indicates the assembly is expected to be larger (50,000-300,000 bps).
+Reads with lengths less than 0.5 X and more than 1.5 X the approximate size are filtered out unless the `--large_construct` parameter is provided which indicates the assembly is expected to be larger (50,000-300,000 bps).

 ### 2. Filter out host reference reads